 Corrosion is the natural deterioration that occurs within all materials.
 Its affects all the assets of nearly every industrial sector and government agency, and has a direct impact on the economy, health, safety, infrastructure and national security.
 In the United States, it is known as the “$1 trillion problem.”

-- The National Corrosion and Materials Reliability Center (NCMRC) is a leader in research and technology efforts for materials degradation and reliability.
+- The National Corrosion and Materials Reliability Lab (NCMRL) is a leader in research and technology efforts for materials degradation and reliability.

-- The center main focus is the research and development within corrosion science and engineering.
+- The lab main focus is the research and development within corrosion science and engineering.

-- Through research, education and training, and the testing of materials, the center provides material selection, mitigation strategies and lifetime prediction tools to industry.
+- Through research, education and training, and the testing of materials, the lab provides material selection, mitigation strategies and lifetime prediction tools to industry.

 - Be an internationally recognized center-of-excellence in corrosion science and materials reliability.